kristinaolsson10/code-pub-react-workshop/README.md

 ## Complete the workshop on CodeSandbox

-Navigate to `this link` and get started instantly.
+Navigate to https://codesandbox.io/s/github/kristinaolsson10/code-pub-react-workshop and get started instantly.
 When you save a change a fork of the original sandbox will automatically be created so that you get your own copy to work on.

    💡 You might want to consider copying the url to your own fork and saving it somewhere so it's easy to find again.